mikkas70/l3-interview/readme.md

 ## Task 1: Creating the Square

-Update the Square component with the following requirements:
+Create a new component named "Square" with the following requirements:

 - The square must be 80px by 80px in size.
 - The Square component should accept a `color` prop which is a string representing a color (e.g., 'red', 'blue').
 The Square's background color should reflect the value of this prop.